sarathavasarala/natural-language-imdb/README.md

 python run.py
 ```

-The application will be available at `http://localhost:5000`
+The application will be available at `http://localhost:5001`

 ## Usage

 1. Enter a natural language query in the search box
-2. Click "Search with GPT-4.1"
+2. Click "Search with AI" to process your query
-3. View results in the interactive table below
+3. View results in the interactive DataTable below
+4. Use the sidebar suggestions for query inspiration
+5. Copy generated SQL queries for analysis

 ### Example Queries